-The best Christmas markets in Berlin, Germany, are at Gendarmenmarkt, Opernpalais, Rotes Rathaus, and the Gedächtniskirche.
+In 2023, the best Christmas markets in Berlin, Germany, are at Gendarmenmarkt, Opernpalais, Rotes Rathaus, and the Gedächtniskirche.
 Many are open on Christmas day and a few continue into early January.
-In 2020, many Christmas markets in Berlin intend to open but none will be allowed to function before 1 December 2020.
+Many Christmas markets in Berlin are open from 27 November 2023 but markets will be available from 28 October (!)
+2023 to 7 January 2024.

 Christmas markets (Weihnachtsmärkte) are very popular in Berlin – the capital city of Germany has at least fifty large Christmas markets.
 The best Christmas markets for visitors to Berlin are in the Mitte and Charlottenburg areas close to major tourist attractions and the most popular hotels.
-Great Christmas markets in Berlin are held at Gendarmenmarkt (canceled in 2020), Opernpalais (canceled in 2020), Rotes Rathaus, Breitscheidplatz / Gedächtniskirche, and Charlottenburg.
+Great Christmas markets in Berlin are held at Gendarmenmarkt, Rotes Rathaus, Breitscheidplatz / Gedächtniskirche, and Schloss Charlottenburg.

 In contrast to most other Christmas markets in Germany, the top Weihnachtsmärkte in Berlin continue to function up to and beyond Christmas Day.
 All the Christmas markets listed below function on Christmas Day (December 25) and a few days beyond.
-All will close early, if open at all, on Christmas Eve (December 24) – the markets at Gendarmenmarkt and at the Gedächtniskirhce are open longest on the 24th.
+All will close early, if open at all, on Christmas Eve (December 24) – the markets at Gendarmenmarkt and at the Gedächtniskirche are open longest on the 24th (and the latter continues to operate until early January).

 The Weihnachtzauber (Christmas Magic) Gendarmenmarkt is a Christmas market on one of the most beautiful public squares in Berlin.
 This Christmas market is famous for its large artifacts displays and artists’ workshops.